ritwickdey/Sale-It/README.md

 # Sale It

-A Sample Vehicle Dealer App built with ASP.NET Core + Angular 4
+A Simple Vehicle Dealer App built with ASP.NET Core + Angular 4

 ## Features
 - Only Admin/Moderator can perform Create/Edit/Delete operations & upload photos.